-A certain ring on an online list had attracted the bar manager, whose shaky European history could be forgiven?
-Chap had heard it somewhere?
+A certain ring on an online list had attracted one of the principals, whose shaky European history could be forgiven.
+Chap had heard the musical ring somewhere.

 The business had aimed for a better class of commercial disco, not the usual down-market girly pub.
-They would never have run Viet and Thai girls from a location like that.
+They would never have run Viet & Thai girls from a location like that.

 No harm done and none intended.

 The Brit.
-Food & Bar manager saw the problem and started an on-line campaign that finally ended in de-registration.
+F&B manager saw the difficulty and started an on-line campaign that finally ended in de-registration.

-Difficult to strike the right kind of note; and of course nothing so important as the tag to get the punters keen.
+Difficult to strike the right kind of note; naturally nothing so important as the tag to get the punters through the door.

-(No significant State library known to this writer can compete with the stock on the shelves of Singapore National in Bugis devoted to marketing, branding, the psychology of the consumer, thrill purchasing, extreme high adventure shopping and merchandising.
-Consequently, on the streets here a paradise, shopping destination second to none.)
+No significant library known to this writer could compete with the stock on the shelves of Singapore National in Bugis, where marketing, branding and the psychology of the consumer was concerned; where thrill purchasing, extreme high adventure shopping & merchandising needed elucidation.
+Groaning straight shelves like none could possibly believe.
+As a consequence, on the streets, a paradise shopping destination second to nary a one.

 No comments: